Officer cadet: Canada

-Some officer cadets, who are going through Regular Officer Training Plan, are highly qualified in their military trade.
+Some officer cadets, who are going through Regular Officer Training Plan, are highly qualified in their military occupation.
 However, those officers are ineligible to receive a commission until holding a university degree.

-Officer cadets and naval cadets in the Canadian Armed Forces are subordinate officers, but generally billet or mess with other officers.
-They have yet to be granted the King's commission which would make them commissioned officers, and as such are not to be saluted by non-commissioned (enlisted) Canadian Armed Forces members.
+Naval cadets and officer cadets in the Canadian Armed Forces are subordinate officers, but generally billet or mess with commissioned officers.
+They have yet to be granted the King's commission which would make them commissioned officers, and as such are not to be saluted by non-commissioned members.

-The rank insignia for the Royal Canadian Navy is a narrow gold braid (6 mm; note difference with standard braid size) and a narrow silver braid (6 mm) for the Royal Canadian Air Force which is worn on the cuff of the distinctive environmental uniform jacket, and on the epaulettes of all other uniforms.
-This gives rise to the somewhat derogatory term 'quarter-inch admiral' as a term for officer cadets who try to insist that they are superior to other non-commisioned members due to their ranks.
-In the Canadian Army, the rank insignia is one pip over a white band.
-The peak of the service cap (if worn) is plain - however, there are some circumstances, such as those enrolled in a university training program for non-commissioned members, where authorization of the branch cap badge is granted.
+The rank insignia for naval cadet is a narrow gold braid (6 mm; note difference with standard braid size).
+This gives rise to the somewhat derogatory term 'quarter-inch admiral'.
+For officer cadets of the army environment, the rank insignia is one pip on a white band.
+A narrow pearl grey braid (6 mm) is used by cadets of the air force environment, which is worn on the cuff of the service dress jacket, and on the slip-ons of all other uniforms.
+Cap insignia are limited to the Canadian Armed Forces brass badge earned through the Basic Military Officer Qualification course, the Royal Military College badge for students enrolled at one of the two colleges, or the appropriate badge representing the personnel branch or regiment for officer cadets with prior service as non-commissioned members.

 France

-In the French Armed Forces, the posting, named « élève officer » or 'student officer' in French, is generally given to officers in training in their first months of education.
+In the French Armed Forces, the posting, named « élève officier » or 'student officer' in French, is generally given to officers in training in their first months of education.
 They are eventually promoted to the rank of aspirant or officer candidate.
 While both positions are quite comparable, aspirant is an actual rank, meaning the officer-in-training can hold effective authority, if ordered, on non-commissioned members of the military.